 Global thought leader on healthy cultures Patrick Lencioni shows a high performing culture is built on 4 essential pillars.

-Each will be explained in The Growth Faculty 2021 virtual event Patrick Lencioni – 4 Pillars Of High Performing Cultures.
+Each were explained in The Growth Faculty 2021 virtual event Patrick Lencioni – 4 Pillars Of High Performing Cultures.

 The 4 pillars are:

 - The 4 Disciplines Model of organisational health — how to align your organisation to maximise growth.

 - The 5 Essential Behaviours for building a cohesive and high-performing team.

 - The Ideal Team Player framework for identifying, hiring and developing team players.

 - The 6 Types of Geniuses — identify your areas of working genius that allow you to thrive.

 In this article we give a quick overview of each of the 4 pillars.